Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 This article aims to provide perspective on two ways of using the KMM library in an Xcode package.
 Each approach has its own advantages and disadvantages, allowing us to evaluate which one is best suited for our needs.

 - Firstly, let's establish some basic information about the structure to avoid any confusion.
-    - The entire project is called `fetchRockets`, and within this project, we have a module named `KMMmodule` where all the use cases and code reside.
+    - The entire project is called `mobile-assignment-kmm`, and within this project, we have a module named `fetchRockets` where all the use cases and code reside.
-    - Inside the `KMMmodule`, you will find directories such as `commonMain`, `iosMain`, `androidMain`, as well as test files.
+    - Inside the `fetchRockets`, you will find directories such as `commonMain`, `iosMain`, `androidMain`, as well as test files.
     - For the sake of clarity, we will refer to the project as `nameOfSharedLibrary` and the module as `nameOfSharedModule` throughout the showcase and code snippets.

 Let's dive into the details and explore the two different approaches of utilizing the KMM library in an Xcode package.
   ### Version 1 - Local file or Local Package
-  - Add the KMM shared library as a folder into the app’s root directory ( In my case `fetchRockets` )
+  - Add the KMM shared library as a folder into the app’s root directory ( In my case `mobile-assignment-kmm` )

     ![](https://github.com/Qase/mobile-assignment/blob/00448a9e026150a1364bbf7c5b291d003f028cd5/Solution/iOS/Docs/KMM/Images/iosRootDir.png)